Libyan schools set to reopen despite war, ruin

 WESTERN LANGUAGES

 "The people who rose under Gaddafi were unqualified.
-They were mainly from revolutionary committees or they were Gaddafi's relatives," he said, adding hiring policy would now focus on "specialisations, experience and qualifications."
+They were mainly from revolutionary committees or they were Gaddafi's relatives," he said, adding hiring policy would now focus on "specializations, experience and qualifications."

 Schools will also be able to teach more Western languages like French and English, which were often restricted or banned in the curriculum under Gaddafi, he said.